mxiamxia/aws-apm-action/README.md

-# AWS APM Action
+# Application observability for AWS Action

-A GitHub Action that provides automated Application Performance Monitoring (APM) analysis using Amazon Q Developer CLI.
-When users mention `@awsapm` in GitHub issues or pull request comments, this action automatically analyzes the repository and provides APM-focused insights and recommendations.
+A GitHub Action that provides automated Application observability for AWS analysis using Amazon Q Developer CLI.
+When users mention `@awsapm` in GitHub issues or pull request comments, this action automatically analyzes the repository and provides observability-focused insights and recommendations.

 ## Features